 In addition, the Public Interest Criteria (PIC) must also be met (Health and Character (Police Clearances)).
 An Assurance of Support (Aos) bond must be provided.
 This is usually organised through Centrelink and is requested by the Department of Immigration during processing of the parent visa.

 The number of children of the parent who are lawfully and permanently resident in Australia or are eligible New Zealand citizens usually resident in Australia is:

 (i) greater than, or equal to, the total number of children of the parent who are resident overseas; or

 (ii) greater than the greatest number of children of the parent who are resident in any single overseas country.

 Aged parents: for men the qualifying age is 65 years. for women this depends on their date of birth.

 To apply overseas or from within Australia?Only the "Aged" parent visas can be applied for while in Australia and which will allow the applicant to remain in Australia while the parent visa is processed.
-That is, the parent or applicant (or at least 1 parent) must be over 65 years old, and be inside Australia holding a valid visa that does not have any conditions preventing another onshore application.
+That is, the parent or applicant (or at least 1 parent) must be over 65 years and 6 months old, and be inside Australia holding a valid visa that does not have any conditions preventing another onshore application.
 Usually the condition preventing an onshore application is 8503 - No further Stay.
 The following visas apply to onshore/Aged parent applications - 804 Aged Parent visa, 864 Contributory Aged Parent Visa and the 884 Contributory Aged Parent (Temporary) Visa.